canadalearningcode/glc-gamemaking-with-scratch/README.md

     * Edit the facilitator info (slide 2 + final slide) with your photo and details
     * Edit the Agenda (slide 5) if selecting different activities, or to shift timing according to age groups (Ages 6-8 have one activity with a break after the code-along. ages 7-12 have a break in between their two activities.)
 * Test out the provided Scratch Teacher account.
-* Practice going through the selected activities in Scratch.
+* Make a student account and practice going through the selected activities in Scratch.
+(DO NOT EDIT THE STARTER PROJECT FROM THE TEACHER ACCOUNT)
 * Print Facilitator Guide and Solution Sheets for chosen activities.

 ## During Workshsop